codebam/Cozmo/README.md

 **Note**: Eddie is still in development, and because of this, it may or may not contain bugs.
 We'll see.

 ## Installation
 Python 3 is required for Eddie to run.
-Python 3.5.2 or higher is recommended for the best performance, and 3.6 will be supported whenever it comes out and whenever the Python-Telegram-Bot devs are able to update the codebase to support the massive changes made in 3.6.
+Python 3.5.2 or higher is recommended for the best performance.

+**Note regarding Python 3.6 support**: 3.6 will be supported whenever it comes out and whenever the Python-Telegram-Bot devs are able to update the codebase to support the massive changes made in 3.6.

 ### Clone the repository
 ```